Sibongumusa/data-analyst-portfolio-lfs/README.md

 # 📊 Data Analyst Portfolio – LFS SOLUTIONS

-Welcome to my professional data analytics portfolio!
+Welcome to our professional data analytics portfolio!
 This repository showcases the skills and projects developed through the **LFS SOLUTIONS Data Analyst Associate Programme**, using tools like **Power BI**, **SQL**, **Python**, and **Excel**.

 ---